cisagov/prescup-challenges/pc4/individual-b/round3-operation-blackjack/README.md

 # Operation Blackjack

 Someone is running an illegal casino!
-Find the casino, exploit any vulnerablility you can, and obtain the decryption key.
+Find the casino, exploit any vulnerability you can, and obtain the decryption key.

 **NICE Work Roles**